“What are the UW Data Science master’s program courses like?”

 Who developed the course?

 Dr. Rajeev Bukralia, a former instructor at UW-Green Bay, originally developed the content for “DS 700: Foundations of Data Science.”
-The course was revised by instructor Dr. Gaurav Bansal and Dr. Shoo Il Shin from UW-Green Bay in fall 2017.
+The course was revised by instructors Praneet Tiwari and Abra Brisbin.
+The course is facilitated by instructor Jae Hoon Choi.
 Faculty work with an instructional design team and industry advisory board to ensure that the course remains cutting-edge and aligned with employer needs.

 Do students in the course interact?